Russia: Kievan Rus'

-Led by Prince Alexander Nevsky, Novgorodians repelled the invading Swedes in the Battle of the Neva in 1240, as well as the Germanic crusaders in the Battle on the Ice in 1242.
+Vladimir-Suzdal continued the tradition of strong princely rule, while the Novgorod Republic, which formally won its independence in 1136, was an exception.
+From the mid-13th century, the throne of Novgorod was held by the grand princes of Vladimir, although the prince's authority gradually diminished in favour of more republican-style governance, with political power increasingly held by the veche (popular assembly) and elected officials.
+Novgorod became a major commercial centre through the fur trade and an important centre of Russian culture.
+Led by Prince Alexander Nevsky, the Novgorodians repelled the invading Swedes in the Battle of the Neva in 1240, as well as the Germanic crusaders in the Battle on the Ice in 1242.

-Kievan Rus' finally fell to the Mongol invasion of 1237–1240, which resulted in the sacking of Kiev and other cities, as well as the death of a major part of the population.
+As it was undergoing fragmentation, Kievan Rus' finally fell to the Mongol invasions of 1237–1238, which overran much of the region and later resulted in the sacking of Kiev in 1240 and other cities, as well as the death of a significant portion of the population.
 The invaders, later known as Tatars, formed the state of the Golden Horde, which ruled over Russia for the next two centuries.
 Only the Novgorod Republic escaped foreign occupation after it agreed to pay tribute to the Mongols.
-Galicia-Volhynia would later be absorbed by Lithuania and Poland, while the Novgorod Republic continued to prosper in the north.
+Galicia–Volhynia would later be absorbed by Lithuania and Poland, while the Novgorod Republic continued to prosper in the north.
 In the northeast, the Byzantine-Slavic traditions of Kievan Rus' were adapted to form the Russian autocratic state.